HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 Client applications using the authorization code flow **SHALL** exchange authorization codes for access tokens as per [Section 4.1.3](https://datatracker.ietf.org/doc/html/rfc6749#section-4.1.3) of RFC 6749, with the following additional options and constraints.
 Client applications using the client credentials flow do not use authorization codes when requesting an access token.

+Client applications using the authorization code flow **SHALL** include a `code_verifier` parameter and value in the token request as per Section 4.5 of RFC 7636.
 #### Constructing Authentication Token

 Client apps following this guide will have registered to authenticate using a private key rather than a shared `client_secret`.
 Thus, the client **SHALL** use its private key to sign an Authentication Token as described in this section, and include this JWT in the `client_assertion` parameter of its token request as described in [Section 5.1](https://www.udap.org/udap-jwt-client-auth-stu1.html) of UDAP JWT-Based Client Authentication and detailed further in [Section 5.2.2] of this guide.